Bedework/bw-synch/README.md

 ## Release Notes
 ### 4.0.0
 * First 4.x release based on 3.11 dev
 * 3.12 onwards releases of bedework calendar engine now use this version.

 ### 4.0.1
 * Reset subscription error count on reschedule
 * Watch for null password in decrypt
 * Add a reschedule now feature

 ### 4.0.2
 * Logging changes

 ### 4.0.3
 * Fix jboss-app.xml

 ### 4.0.4
 * Use last-modified if etag not present

 ### 4.0.5
 * Java 11: Add javax xml bind etc
 * Fix dependencies

 ### 4.0.6
 * Switch to PooledHttpClient

 ### 4.0.7
 * Changes for latest http support

 ### 4.0.8
 * bw-util refactor

+### 4.0.9
+* Update library versions

+### 4.0.10
+* Update library versions

+### 4.0.11
+* Update library versions
+* Remove unused fields and dependencies on hibernate.

+### 4.0.12
+* Update library versions

+### 4.0.13
+* Update library versions

+### 4.0.14
+* Update library versions
+* Add campusgroups support to synch engine.

+#### 5.0.0
+* Use bedework-parent for builds
+*  Upgrade library versions

+#### 5.0.1
+*  Upgrade library versions
+* Remove enum user type from db.
+Use string value for persistence and provide option to get enum from that.
+* Simplify the configuration utilities.
+* Deploy synch service as a war.
+The ear version could not access hibernate mappings.